JustFernandezz/MALICIOUS-USB_XIAO-RP2040_/README.md

 We will be using netcat to listen for reverse connections from the target, and by default, netcat tears down sessions after one successful connection.
 Also, running netcat as a cronjob does not run in the foreground, so there's no way you can interact with each session, and that's not what we want as a creative attacker.
 We need tmux for that.

-We want to add a cronjob that creates a netcat connection that listens for wifi credentials and reverse shell every 1 minute even after tear down.
-With this, even if the netcat connection stops, it reconnects back after every 1 minute.
+We want to add a cronjob that creates a netcat connection that listens for wifi credentials and stores it in a file named `wificreds` in your home directory, and also listens for a reverse shell every 1 minute even after tear down.
+With this, even if the netcat connection stops, it reconnects back after every 1 minute to listen for new connections.
 <img width="1468" height="179" alt="Screenshot (78)" src="https://github.com/user-attachments/assets/df86c81e-daf3-45cf-95ca-75a52ff0659b" />